Sathvikachoudhary/Medicine-Reminder-System/README.md

 - 🧠 LPC2148 Microcontroller (ARM7)
 - ⌚ Inbuilt RTC – Maintains accurate time
 - 📺 20x4 LCD Display – Shows current time and alerts
-- 🎛️ 4x4 Keypad – Used to set a single reminder time
+- 🎛️ 4x4 Keypad – Used to set a reminder time
 - 🔔 Buzzer – Sounds an alert when it's time for the medicine
 - 🔌 Power Supply Unit – To power the setup